tomwhite/mastermind/README.md

 The algorithm works as follows:

 * The program maintains a list of constraints over the solution space of 1296 solutions.
-* The first four moves explore the solution space statically.
-The idea is that moves with four distinct colours are played, each of which differs in one position to a previous move.
+* The first two moves explore the solution space statically.
+The idea is that moves with distinct colours are played, each of which differs in one position to a previous move.
 The moves are (where colours are labelled 0 to 5):
     * 0, 1, 2, 3
     * 4, 1, 2, 3
-    * 4, 5, 2, 3
-    * 4, 5, 0, 3
 * The remaining moves search the space of remaining solutions.
 * Each move and its associated score is used to constrain the solution space.
 For example...
 * Each move is compared to previous moves, and the _difference_ between it and each previous move is used to constrain the space further.
-The difference is looked at both with position being taken into account, as well as just by looking at the move as a set of colours (where order is ignored).

-Areas for improvement

-* The static moves could be replaced by dynamic move